-Previously known as Project Redwood, Opus is a Nuvolari-Lenard design at Lürssen.
-Fitting for a megayacht whose name means an artistic work of significant scale, she spans a 456-foot (142-meter) length.
+Previously known as Project Redwood, Project Opus (still potentially a code name) is a Nuvolari-Lenard design at Lürssen.
+Fitting for a megayacht whose new name means an artistic work of significant scale, she spans a 456-foot (142-meter) length.
 Additionally, she rises six decks high.

 Regardless, at some point we will have specific details about some design features.
 Both Lürssen and Nuvolari-Lenard say they will be able to share.
-In the meantime, the builder and design teams have revealed that Opus contains 20 staterooms for 36 people.
+In the meantime, the builder and design teams have revealed that Project Opus contains 20 staterooms for 36 people.
 Furthermore, they have disclosed that the megayacht will carry 49-foot-long (15-meter-long) tenders, some of which are for diving.
-Naturally, Opus has her own dive center, too.
-Finally, Opus will carry two helicopters.
+Naturally, she has has her own dive center, too.
+Finally, she’ll will carry two helicopters.